TARA Horary Astrology software - version 1.1

 Or, you can pay by credit card or PayPal:

-The cd-rom will be sent as soon as possible to your address.
-You can also come and get it at our place in Ghent, Belgium (or sometimes in Novi Sad, Serbia) and pay cash, after a phone call.
+The installation file be sent as soon as possible to your e-mailaddress using WeTransfer.
+You can also come and get it at our place in Ghent, Belgium (or sometimes in Novi Sad, Serbia) and pay cash, after a phone call/e-mail.

 - The Aspectarian: At the moment of the question all separating and applying major aspects, parallels of declination and antiscia within moiety of orbs are listed moment by moment.
 They are then sorted into the various rules.
 Later they are translated from the written word into the astrological symbols and appear on the Wheel & Rules, and Grids sections etc.